keigoi/ocaml-mpst/instructions.md

 ```
 dune build examples/mpst/ring_protocol.exe
 ```

-Hint: If you are struggling, the [examples/mpst/ring.ml file](examples/mpst/ring.ml) contains the full implementation, you can use it for reference.
+*Hint:* If you are struggling, the [examples/mpst/ring.ml file](examples/mpst/ring.ml) contains the full implementation, you can use it for reference.

-2. Check if protocols are correct
-* open [examples/mpst/ring.ml file]
-* uncomment the various protocols at the bottom of the file and check the error messages

-Note: Discrepencies between the sytax of ocaml-mpst-lwt and the paper
+*Note:* Discrepencies between the sytax of ocaml-mpst-lwt and the paper

 Primitives `send`, `recv` and `close` are monadic in lwt, and you must first declare monadic `let*` binding and use it, as follows: